 This chocolate chip cookie cake recipe is very easy and super delicious!
-The cookie dough is pressed into a pan and baked into the best cookie cake for anyone's birthday.
 This recipe includes a simple buttercream frosting recipe so you can easily decorate the homemade cake.

 Deciding on a birthday cake is a big deal.
 Lately, my kids keep choosing chocolate chip cookie cake for their birthday.
 Sometimes we buy the double layer cookie cake from Sam's Club for a big party (it's yummy and feeds a ton)!
 But, when you want a small birthday cookie cake just for your family, homemade cake is the way to go.
 This cookie cake recipe is more delicious than store-bought and is my family's favorite.
 You will love this easy cookie dough recipe baked into a cake!